boazsegev/facil.io/CONTRIBUTING.md

     HTTP request and response modules support virtual function tables for future HTTP/2 extensions.
 The actual request/response implementations might vary between protocol implementation, but their interface should be version agnostic.

-    Like most modules, it is optional and can be removed from facil.io without any side-effects.

 * Redis:

     The redis engine is in it's own folder, both because it's clearly an "add-on" (even though it's a pub/sub add-on) and because it's as optional as it gets.

     This is also a good example for my preference for modular design.
 The RESP parser is a single file library.
 It can be easily ported to different projects and is totally separate from the network layer.

-* CLI:

-    The command line interface extension / module is in the folder `cli` and should be considered and optional add-on.
-Other modules shouldn't rely on it's existence or absence.

-    This too, much like the Redis module, is a good example of the preferred modular approach.

 ### Where to start / Roadmap